 Located along the River Cam, Cambridge has a long history dating back to the 13th century which makes it a compelling and beautiful city to visit.

-The university boasts alumni such as Isaac Newton, Stephen Hawking and Charles Darwin and the city itself has a lot to offer visitors.
-Visiting Cambridge as a day trip from London is never a bad idea.
+The university boasts alumni such as Sir Isaac Newton, Stephen Hawking and Charles Darwin and the city itself has a lot to offer visitors.
+Visiting Cambridge as a day trip from London is a great way to experience this quintessential university town.

 Accessibility